 “ It was quite an energetic experience for me.
 I learned so many things from that campaign.
 Specifically, punctuality at work.
 My work with eminent photographers has been a dream, which came true.
 Amit Khanna was a very down-to-earth person and it was really fun working with him.”

 He was also approached by Next Model London in association with the company in New York and was supposed to be the part of the Burberry show.
-Due to the pandemic, the show was canceled.
+The pandemic caused the cancellation.
 He also worked for local brands like Ajanta shoes, Lifestyle, and so on.

 While talking about molestations and misbehaviors newbies faced in this industry, he said,